vagadoo/Angular-Weather-App/README.md

 Run command: `./node_modules/@angular/cli/bin/ng serve --open`

 If everything is done correctly, the application will build and the browser will open a new tab with the url http://localhost:4200 were the application is successfully served.

+## Future additions

+If I had more time:

+I would write unit tests, testing components' methods in different possible parameter cases.

+I would create Protractor End2End tests using a page model pattern.

+I would use ngrx (Andular equivelant of Redux)

+I would make the Weather API calls go through my server and keep the api key into an encrypted config file.